sensy-one/S1/README.md

 **Low-Capacity Home Assistant Setups**

 If you are using a low-capacity Home Assistant setup, such as an older device or a system with limited resources, you might experience performance issues due to the high data transmission rate.
-In version 1.0.1, the sensor sends data every 250ms.
+In version 1.0.4, the sensor sends data every 500ms.
 While this data rate is suitable for most Home Assistant setups, it may be too demanding for some systems.
-If you find it causing performance issues, you can switch to version 1.0.2, which reduces the update interval to 1 second, easing the load on your setup.
+If you find it causing performance issues, you can switch to version 1.0.4 (1S), which reduces the update interval to 1 second, easing the load on your setup.

-- Download version 1.0.2 (1s interval) from our [GitHub repository](https://github.com/sensy-one/mmwave-sensor/tree/main/assets/firmware/custom/ota).
+- Download version 1.0.4 (1S) from our [GitHub repository](https://github.com/sensy-one/mmwave-sensor/tree/main/assets/firmware/custom/ota).
 - Follow the [OTA](https://github.com/sensy-one/mmwave-sensor/tree/main?tab=readme-ov-file#-firmware-on-the-fly) installation steps mentioned above.
 - Once installed, the sensor will send data every 1 second, reducing the load on your Home Assistant setup.

-## 🛤️ Roadmap Ahead

-We’re always working on new features and expanding functionality to make the sensor even more capable.
-Have an idea?
-Let us know on Discord or the Issues page.
-Your input could shape the next big update!

-**In Development**
-- Adding Bluetooth presence & proximity tracking to the sensor for improved presence sensing.
-- Ability to switch between Metric and Imperial, with dedicated firmware for each.

-**Developed**
-- Expanding the current zone setup with 10 zones in total.
-- Adding configurable detection range entity
-- Expanding **Plotly Graph Card** to support 10 zones
-- Enhancing the custom **Plotly Graph Card** with traveled path visualization.

 ## 💬 Let's Connect